punkymx/real-estate-ai-portfolio/docs/authentication.md

 Handles successful sign-in by redirecting to /properties using useRouter.

-Displays error messages (CredentialsSignin) for invalid login attempts.
+Displays error messages for invalid login attempts.

 Includes a "Sign Up" link to navigate to the user registration page.